remult/remult/docs/docs/index.md

 Explore the flexibility of Remult through different learning paths tailored to match your style and project needs.

+### Start with the Interactive Online Tutorial

+If you're new to Remult or prefer a guided, hands-on approach, we recommend starting with our [interactive online tutorial](https://learn.remult.dev).
+This tutorial will walk you through building a full-stack application step by step, providing immediate feedback and insights as you learn.

 ### Follow a Step-by-step Tutorial

 - [Tutorial with React](../tutorials/react/)